umutbb/top-10-cicd-security-risks/Risks/CICD-SEC-04-Poisoned-Pipeline-Execution.md

 ## Definition

-Poisoned Pipeline Execution (PPE) risks refer to the ability of an attacker with access to source control systems - and without access to the build environment, to manipulate the build process by injecting malicious code/commands into the build pipeline configuration, essentially ‘poisoning’ the pipeline and running malicious code as part of the build process.
+Poisoned Pipeline Execution (PPE) risks refer to the ability of an attacker with access to source control systems - and **without access to the build environment**, to manipulate the build process by injecting malicious code/commands into the build pipeline configuration, essentially ‘poisoning’ the pipeline and running malicious code as part of the build process.

 ## Description